PiDP-11: RECREATING THE PDP-11/70

 It will happily run any other Pi applications concurrently with the PDP-11, so you are not necessarily constrained to just PDP-11 software.
 Although really, there's not much of interest that does not run on an 11.

 Just like the PiDP-8, because it uses simh, the PiDP-11 will run pretty much all the original operating systems.
-This time, I did add a second (optional) ambition: a prototyping area has been added to the circuit board, with the hope that people will add hardware projects onto it.
+For hardware hackers, I also added a prototyping area on the circuit board, so you can add hardware projects onto the PDP-11.
 Here is an example (link).
-That hopefully gives a lot of hands-on motivation to dig in to this most venerable of computer architectures, and opens up the mad prospect of a PDP-11 controlled home automation system to name but one idea.
-A wall-mounted PDP-11 home automation console...
+That opens up mad ideas like a PDP-11 controlled home automation system to name but one idea.
 Why not?

 Proper Credit Where It's Due

 It should be clear from the above that the PiDP owes its features to SimH, the emulation project fine-tuned over decades by Bob Supnik, Mark Pizzolato and many collaborators.
 Jörg Hoppe is the man behind the BlinkenBone variant of simh that revives original PDP panels in museums, and drives virtual panels.
 The PiDP-11 is now added to that list of options.

 Making a PDP-11/70 front panel behave 100% faithful to the original is not trivial.
 We even ended up with a custom test program behind Miss Piggy, the old Microsoft 11/70 at the LCM for many off-hours to hone this to perfection.
 We?
 Well, it was Jörg who made that happen.

 Well, OK, Youtube actually.
 I owe a lot to Steve Gibson and Leo Laporte from SecurityNow for getting the word out on my silly project.
 In the video, Steve gives a bit of historical background on the PDP-11 and its glorious, glorious predecessor: the PDP-8.